hsherl/hsherl.github.io/content/teaching/supervisions/wah.md

 ### §138-242 Rule-following

 - Kripke SA.
-(A) Wittgenstein on Rules and Private Language: An Elementary Exposition.
+Wittgenstein on Rules and Private Language: An Elementary Exposition.
 Blackwell; 1982.
 - McDowell J. Wittgenstein on Following a Rule.
 Synthese.
 1984;58(3):325-363.
 - Heal J. Interests, Activities and Meanings.
 In: Fact and Meaning: Quine and Wittgenstein on Philosophy of Language.
 Basil Blackwell; 1989.
 - Miller A and Wright C, ed.
 Rule-Following and Meaning.
 Acumen; 2002.